Fort Worth Criminal Lawyer Fighting Gun and Weapon Crimes In Fort Worth, Texas

 9. a zip gun.

-If you have been charged with unlawful carrying of a weapon or possession of a prohibited weapon, it is critical that you hire an experienced and aggressive criminal defense attorney with a prove track record of developing winning defense strategies for weapon crimes.
-We will take a few minutes to examine possible legal defenses.
+If you have been charged with unlawful carrying of a weapon or possession of a prohibited weapon, it is critical that you hire an experienced and aggressive criminal defense attorney with a proven track record of developing winning defense strategies for weapon crimes.
+Let’s examine some of the possible legal defenses that might apply to your case.

 Lack of Criminal Intent

-In order to be convicted, the State of Texas is required to prove that you “intentionally, knowingly or recklessly” carried the gun or weapon.
-What if the weapon in your vehicle was not registered to you and you had no knowledge that the weapon was in the car?
+In order to convict you of a gun possession charge, the State of Texas must prove that you “intentionally, knowingly or recklessly” carried the gun or weapon.
+What if the weapon in your vehicle was not registered to you, and you had no knowledge that the weapon was in the car?

-For example: we have represented clients that were arrested for unlawful carrying of a weapon because a gun was found in a car, they were riding in.
-Because the gun was in close proximity to the client, the police immediately imputed criminal intent to the client and arrested them for unlawful carrying of a weapon.
-If other people were in the car, an aggressive criminal attorney can argue to the prosecutor that criminal intent cannot be proven.
+For example, we have represented clients who were arrested for UCW (unlawful carrying of a weapon) because a gun was found in the car they were riding in.
+Because the gun was in close proximity to our client, the police immediately assigned criminal intent to our client and arrested them for unlawful carrying of a weapon.
+Because other people were in the car, our skilled criminal attorneys argued that criminal intent could not be proven.

 You Were On Your Own Premises

-Were you at your premises or a place under your control at the time the weapon was found?
+Were you at your home or a place under your control at the time the weapon was found?
 If so, the police may have wrongfully arrested you for the crime of Unlawful Carrying of a Weapon.
 We have seen this happen when the police arrive at a business location and arrest someone for possessing a weapon.
-If it was your business or the premises was under your control at the time, your criminal lawyer should gather evidence to help establish a crime has not occurred.
+If it was your business or the premises were under your control at the time, your criminal lawyer could gather evidence to help establish you were not unlawfully carrying a weapon.

 You Were Innocent Of The Underlying Criminal Offense

-For example, the police pull you over for DWI, search you and your car and arrest you for DWI and UCW.
-Upon completion of the investigation, it is determined that your blood alcohol level was under 0.08.
+For example, the police pull you over for DWI, they search you and your car, and they arrest you for DWI and UCW.
+Upon completion of the investigation, it was determined that your blood alcohol level was under 0.08.
 Should you have to take a plea to unlawful carrying of a weapon?
 NO!
-If the State of Texas, through the district attorney’s office, is unable to prove the underlying criminal offense that was the basis of your arrest, they will be required to also dismiss your unlawful carrying of a weapon case as well.
+If the State of Texas, through the district attorney’s office, is unable to prove the underlying criminal offense that was the basis of your arrest, in this case, the DWI charge, they will be required to dismiss your unlawful carrying of a weapon case as well.

-As such, we have had a number of DWI cases that have gone to trial and upon a not guilty verdict, the unlawful carrying of a weapon was also required to be not guilty because the crime was predicated upon the guilt of the underlying crime of DWI.
-If you are innocent of the underlying crime, you should be innocent of unlawful carrying a weapon also!
+As such, we have had a number of DWI clients who have gone to trial and received a not-guilty verdict.
+As a result, the unlawful carrying of a weapon verdict had to be not guilty as well because, without the DWI conviction, the weapon charge must fail.
+If you are not guilty of the underlying crime, you should also be not guilty of the UCW charge.

 Lack Of Proof Beyond A Reasonable Doubt

 Did the police conduct a thorough investigation?
 Can the prosecutor prove criminal intent?
 Can they prove the underlying offense that was the basis of the arrest?
-Did you exercise care, custody or control over the gun or weapon when the police found it?
-All of these issues should be examined thoroughly by your criminal defense attorney.
+Did you exercise care, custody, or control over the gun or weapon when the police found it?
+All of these issues should be examined thoroughly by your gun crime lawyer.

 You are always entitled to a criminal jury trial.
-If the State of Texas cannot prove the crime of unlawful carrying of a weapon or possession of a prohibited weapon beyond a reasonable doubt, you will be exonerated and entitled to a full expunction of your criminal record!
+If the State of Texas cannot prove the crime of unlawful carrying of a weapon or possession of a prohibited weapon beyond a reasonable doubt, you will be exonerated and may be entitled to an expunction of your criminal record.

-If you have been arrested and charged with a weapons offense in Fort Worth, Arlington or in Tarrant and surrounding counties, you need a skilled Fort Worth criminal lawyer.
-A weapons conviction could carry with it the possibility of jail time.
+If you have been arrested and charged with a weapons offense in Fort Worth, Arlington, or in Tarrant and surrounding counties, you need a skilled Fort Worth criminal lawyer.
+A weapons conviction could carry the possibility of jail time and extensive future problems.

-At the Fulgham Law Firm P.C. our goal is to prevent jail time and to achieve a result that helps you clear your criminal record.
+At the Fulgham Law Firm, our goal is to prevent jail time and to achieve a result that helps you clear your criminal record.
 Do not gamble with your freedom and your future!

-At Fulgham Law Firm P.C., you will find a Fort Worth criminal law practice focused on passionately defending the accused.
-You will work with a team of Former Prosecutors with over 80 years of combined criminal law experienced and over 500 criminal jury trials in the courts of Contact our Fort Worth and Tarrant County, Texas.
-Do not hesitate to contact our office now at 817-886-3078 for a free and confidential consultation with an experienced Fort Worth criminal attorney.
+Fulgham Hampton Criminal Defense Attorneys team provides a Fort Worth criminal law practice focused on passionately defending the accused.
+You will work with a team of former prosecutors with over 80 years of combined criminal law experience and over 500 criminal jury trials in the courts of Fort Worth and Tarrant County, Texas.

 Call us right now to get help.